tokio-rs/console/tokio-console/README.md

 * `Busy` - Total duration for which the async op has been busy (its future is actively being polled)
 * `Idle` - Total duration for which the async op has been idle (the future exists but is not being polled)
 * `Polls` - Number of times the async op has been polled
-* `Attributes` - Additional attributes from the async op, these will vary by type
+* `Attributes` - Additional attributes from the async op, these will vary based on the type of the async op

 Like the task details view, pressing the <kbd>escape</kbd> key while viewing a resource's details returns to the resource list.